-As a MLEF participant, you will train under the mentorship of scientists and engineers while working on mission-focused research projects.
+As a MLEF participant, you will train under the mentorship of scientists and engineers while completing a mission-focused research project.
 During the 10-week appointment, you will receive a weekly stipend, and may be eligible for housing and travel allowances.
-You will also gain insight into how the Department of Energy is working to meet the energy challenges of the future.
+You will also gain insight into how the Department of Energy is working toward an equitable and clean energy future.